We are now offering the programme in a virtual group setting, using Zoom. So you can take part from the comfort of your own home.

 Nobody will be obliged to share personal information or experiences.

-Yes, only individuals of 18 and over may take part in Aware’s Life Skills programme.
+Yes, only individuals aged 18 years and over may take part in Aware’s Life Skills programme.

 Feedback from past participants